kaurn6538/London_bike-rides/README.md

 *      pip install pandas

-3. Run the Jupyter Notebook: Open the data_processing.ipynb notebook and execute the cells to process the data.
+3.Run the Jupyter Notebook: Open the data_processing.ipynb notebook and execute the cells to process the data.

-4    Open Tableau: Use Tableau to open the London_Bike_Sharing.twb file and interact with the dashboard.
+4.Open Tableau: Use Tableau to open the London_Bike_Sharing.twb file and interact with the dashboard.

 ## Conclusion
 This project demonstrates the process of data exploration, cleaning, and visualization using Python and Tableau.
 The interactive dashboard provides insights into bike-sharing patterns in London, influenced by various factors such as temperature and wind speed.

 ## Acknowledgements
 Kaggle for providing the dataset.

 The developers of pandas and Tableau for their powerful data analysis and visualization tools.